Introduction- Definition of the Marketing Mix and the 4p's

 Accessible for the customer if it is the place where the product is sold

 Low cost or free for the customer if it is the place where the product is sold

 A successful product or service means nothing unless the benefit of such a service can be communicated clearly to the target market.
 Promotion is any activity to raise awareness of a product or to encourage customers to purchase a product.
 Advertising is a form of promotion but not all promotions are advertisements.

 Promotional activities for consumer sales will be different to promotional activities for business to business sales.
 The following things will influence how a firm chooses to promote its product:

-Service Marketing Mix: The ideal marketing strategy for a firm selling services, includes the traditional marketing mix and three additional elements: people, process and physical evidence.
+The ideal marketing strategy for a firm selling services, includes the traditional marketing mix and three additional elements: people, process and physical evidence.
+Companies like Virgin Atlantic have a clever service marketing mix strategy.
+Well trained staff make sure that customers are taken care off so they return to use their services.
 Click on the attached link to learn more about the 7Ps: Service Marketing Mix

-E-Marketing Mix: A massive increase in internet sales has changed the way the marketing mix is implemented by firms.
+A massive increase in internet sales has changed the way the marketing mix is implemented by firms.
+Amazon has a fantastic marketing mix strategy online.
+Varied ranges of products at different prices, quick delivery, and a well funded promotional campaign has made them into one of the largest internet firms.
+This is because Amazon has a well balanced marketing mix.
 The following link will take you to an article explaining how the marketing mix can be used for online marketing Marketing Mix and The Internet